TheAttentionSeeker5050/chat-app-django-server/Readme.md

 ### Deploy on other platforms manually on VPS

-There are multiple ways on how to do this, I have tried myself on other projects using cloudflare and server runtimes like apache or nginx, so I would suggest you check specifically the server infrastructure guides as this is a very versatile and personalized approach, and there is no a single way to do this.
-I only have made this once, with my own blog app, and with manual in hand at all time.
+There are multiple ways on how to do this, I have tried myself on other projects using cloudflare and server runtimes like apache or nginx, so I would suggest you check specifically the server infrastructure guides as this is a very versatile and personalized approach, and there is not a single way to do this.
+I only have made this once, with my own blog app, and with manual in hand at all times.
 I would not call myself an expert on vps'es, and the fact that my blog still runs surprises me a lot.
 Still it is something I want to get good at some time.